 What are the best tips?
 How can I help myself succeed?

 Fertility Consultant: There are things.
 Lifestyle is very important.
 Just this week, something came up from Greece, a department from nutrition, for a couple going through IVF, those having a higher Mediterranean diet have a significantly higher chance than those who do not.
 It is important to look at this.
 Eat healthily.
 Just a healthy diet.
 Fresh fruit, good veg, olive oil.
 Good exercise – not heavy.
 Heavy is not good because it has an effect on endocrine function with stressful exercise.
 Whatever is easy; don’t exert yourself.
 Something to enjoy and keep fit but not to do it to keep weight down and sweat…

 Of course, the usual things smoking and drinking.
 Smoking you should stop completely.
 Alcohol, one glass or whatever or nothing…but this should be starting from women should start from when they are thinking about having a child.
 I read somewhere about Trimester Zero.

 Take multi-vitamins and minerals.
-I’m not sure it’s that helpful for fertility, but for the baby.
+I’m not sure it’s that helpful for fertility, but the baby.

 There is more evidence from Israel–that taking the higher dose of folic acid may reduce the risk of autism.
 It first came from Australia a couple of years ago.
 So, you take 800mg instead of 400mg.
 I think it helps with having a healthy child – and healthy adult.
-The ideal for BMI is 20/25.
-Below 30 helps with a lot of things in fertility treatment.
+The ideal BMI is 20/25.
+Below 30 helps with a lot of things infertility treatment.

-T: Yes, it is mostly to do with that.
+Fertility Consultant: Yes, it is mostly to do with that.
 As to how much it helps with fertility it is debatable.
-Same with complimentary therapy.
+Same with complementary therapy.
 Not clear…

 What advice would you give to someone deciding what treatment to have?
 I knew we wanted IVF even though you said we could have tried other things first for example.